 Disney Plus is out now in the US, Canada and the Netherlands, Australia and New Zealand, with other major markets to follow within the first two years.

-The UK gets the Disney streaming service from 31 March 2020.
-Germany, France, Italy, Spain will also gain access on this date as well - though if you think that's bad, Variety confirmed that Latin America won't get the service until Q1 2021.
+The UK gets the Disney streaming service from 24 March 2020.
+Ireland, Germany, France, Italy, Spain, Austria and Switzerland will also gain access on this date as well.
+Other European markets (such as Belgium and the Nordics) will get the service in summer 2020.
+Variety also confirmed that Latin America won't get the service until Q1 2021.

 How much does it cost?

 UK pricing has been confirmed as £5.99 per month for a rolling subscription, and £59.99 for an annual subscription.
 As with other markets, this price undercuts several rivals (including Netflix) by offering up to four simultaneous streams, 4K content and unlimited downloads on up to ten devices for no extra cost.

 The rest of Europe will receive Disney Plus for €6.99 per month, and €69.99 for an annual subscription - the same pricing model as seen in The Netherlands.

 It costs $6.99 per month (around £5.50) in the US, with the option of saving a little by paying $69.99 per year - which works out at $5.83 each month.